Mercury Milan

-The Mercury Milan is a mid-size car that was marketed by the Mercury division of Ford Motor Company.
-Named after Milan, an Italian city, the Milan was sold across the 2006 to 2011 model years across a single generation.
-The smaller of two model lines developed to replace the Mercury Sable, indirectly succeeding the Mercury Mystique as the smallest Mercury sedan.
+The Mercury Milan is a mid-size car manufactured by Ford and marketed by its Mercury division for model years 2006-2011.
+Taking its name from the second-largest Italian city, the Milan was a divisional counterpart and rebadged variant of the first-generation Ford Fusion and Lincoln MKZ/Zephyr.
+Serving as an entry-level model line for the brand, the Milan replaced the Mercury Sable; as the smallest Mercury, it also served as the successor for the 1990s Mercury Mystique.
+Produced in a single generation as a four-door sedan, the Milan was marketed in the United States (including Puerto Rico and the U.S. Virgin Islands), Mexico, and the Middle East.

-Unveiled at the 2005 Chicago Auto Show, the Milan was the first new Mercury sedan nameplate introduced since 1995 and would become the final nameplate introduced by the division.
-Coinciding with the 2010 closure of Mercury, the Milan ended sales after a shortened 2011 model year; the final vehicle was produced on December 17, 2010.
-The Milan was sold in the United States (including Puerto Rico and the U.S. Virgin Islands), Mexico, and the Middle East.
+Introduced at the 2005 Chicago Auto Show, the Milan became the best-selling Mercury line in 2008.
+Coinciding with the 2010 retirement of the Mercury brand by Ford, sales of the Milan ended after a shortened 2011 model year; the final vehicle was manufactured on December 17, 2010.

-Throughout its production, the Milan was produced alongside the Ford Fusion at Hermosillo Stamping & Assembly in Hermosillo, Sonora, Mexico.
+Ford manufactured the Milan alongside the Ford Fusion and Lincoln MKZ/Zephyr at its Hermosillo Stamping & Assembly facility (Hermosillo, Sonora, Mexico).

 Model overview

-As the entry-level Mercury sedan, the Milan was slotted below the full-size Mercury Montego and Mercury Grand Marquis.
-The Mercury counterpart of the Ford Fusion and Lincoln MKZ (introduced as the Lincoln Zephyr), the Milan was developed as the smaller of two sedans intended to replace the Sable (the larger being the Montego).
-In contrast to the Sable, the Milan was produced solely as a four-door sedan, marking the first time since 1940 that Mercury did not offer a station wagon.
+As the entry-level Mercury sedan, the Milan was marketed below the full-sized Mercury Montego and Mercury Grand Marquis.
+The mid-size Milan was introduced a model year after the full-size Montego as part of a model line renewal, with both sedans replacing the Sable outright and the Montego eventually serving as the successor of the Grand Marquis (its Ford Crown Victoria counterpart was moved entirely to fleet sales).

+The Milan was the smallest Mercury sedan, serving as the divisional counterpart of the Ford Fusion and the Lincoln MKZ (the Lincoln Zephyr for 2006 only).

 Chassis

-The Mercury Milan was built upon the Ford CD3 platform; a variant of the Mazda GG platform, it is used by the first-generations of the Ford Fusion, Lincoln Zephyr/MKZ, Ford Edge and Lincoln MKX.
-Using a steel unibody chassis, the CD3 platform is equipped with front-wheel drive as standard.
-In 2007, all-wheel drive became an option for versions with V6 engines.
+The Milan used the Ford CD3 platform; a variant of the Mazda GG platform shared with the first-generation Ford Fusion, Lincoln Zephyr/MKZ, Ford Edge and Lincoln MKX.
+Using a steel unibody, the CD3 platform is equipped with front-wheel drive.
+In 2007, all-wheel drive became optional on V6-equipped models.
 In front, the chassis uses a short-long arm (SLA) double wishbone front suspension and an independent multi-link twist blade rear suspension with front and rear stabilizer bars.